 Please share your thoughts in the comments below.

-A more polite form of this article was first published in Professional Artist Magazine in 2016.
+A more polite form of this article was first published in Professional Artist Magazine.

 This post is dedicated to Steve Wood and his wife Teddy, two great people who taught me about support, community, and good sportsmanship in academic endeavors.
 Thank you.